ranSprd/medusa/documentation/victron_cerbo.md

         mosquitto_sub -h 192.168.2.228 -t \# -d

-wheryby 192.168.2.228 is my internal IP adress.
+wheryby 192.168.2.228 is my internal IP adress of the victron device.
 You should see messages like:

         Client null sending CONNECT
         Client null received CONNACK (0)